dhutapratama/docs/horizon.md

 <a name="balancing-strategies"></a>
 ### Balancing Strategies

-Unlike Laravel's default queue system, Horizon allows you to choose from three worker balancing strategies: `simple`, `auto`, and `false`.
+Unlike Lets's default queue system, Horizon allows you to choose from three worker balancing strategies: `simple`, `auto`, and `false`.
 The `simple` strategy, which is the configuration file's default, splits incoming jobs evenly between worker processes:

     'balance' => 'simple',